DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

       - When assigning a role to another resource:
         - Select **Managed identity**.
         - Select **Select members**.
-        - Use the dropdown to find the type of resource you want to assign.
-For example, Azure AI services or Search service.
+        - Use the dropdown to find the resource type you want to assign (for example, Azure AI services or Search service).
-        - Select the resource from the list that appears.
-There might only be one, but you still need to select it.
+        - Select the resource from the list.
+(There might only be one.)
-      - Continue through the wizard and select **Review + assign** to add the role assignment.
+      - Continue through the wizard and select **Review + assign** to finalize.

    b.
-Use these steps to assign roles for the resources you're configuring in this tutorial:
+Use these steps to assign roles for the resources you’re configuring in this tutorial:
-      - Assign the following roles on the browser tab for Search service in the Azure portal:
+      - **Search service** in the Azure portal:
-        - **Search Index Data Reader** to the Azure AI services managed identity
+        - **Search Index Data Reader** → Azure AI services managed identity
-        - **Search Service Contributor** to the Azure AI services managed identity
+        - **Search Service Contributor** → Azure AI services managed identity
-        - **Contributor** to yourself (to find Contributor, switch to the Privileged administrator roles tab at the top.
-All other roles are in the Job function roles tab.)
+        - **Contributor** → yourself (to find **Contributor**, switch to the **Privileged administrator roles** tab at the top)
-      - Assign the following roles on the browser tab for Azure AI services in the Azure portal:
+      - **Azure AI services** in the Azure portal:
-        - **Cognitive Services OpenAI Contributor** to the Search service managed identity
+        - **Cognitive Services OpenAI Contributor** → Search service managed identity
-        - **Contributor** to yourself (if not already in place)
+        - **Contributor** → yourself (if not already in place)
-      - Assign the following roles on the browser tab for Azure Blob storage in the Azure portal:
+      - **Azure Blob storage** in the Azure portal:
-        - **Storage Blob Data Contributor** to the Azure AI services managed identity & Azure AI services managed identity
+        - **Storage Blob Data Contributor** → Azure AI services managed identity & Azure AI services managed identity
-        - **Contributor** to yourself (if not already in place)
+        - **Contributor** → yourself (if not already in place)

-> **TIP**: If you are using identity-based authentication, "Storage Blob Data Contributor", "Storage File Privileged Contributor" (Inside Storage account resources) and "Cognitive Services OpenAI Contributor" (Inside AI services resource) roles must be granted to individual users that need access on the storage account.
+> **TIP**: If you’re using identity-based authentication, **Storage Blob Data Contributor**, **Storage File Privileged Contributor** (inside Storage account resources), and **Cognitive Services OpenAI Contributor** (inside AI services resource) roles must be granted to individual users that need access on the storage account.

 4. **Storage Account Datastore Configuration**
    a.
-The best practice is to use Microsoft Entra Authentication
+The best practice is to use **Microsoft Entra Authentication**.
    b.
-Enable the Account Key for the storage account and make sure we can gather the information for later (use this only if #a is not an option)
+Enable the **Account Key** for the storage account to gather the information for later use (only if #a isn’t an option).

-> **TIP**: You have other options like SAS URL creation, Entra ID authentication.
-For simplicity, we are choosing Entra ID authentication in the below steps.
+> **TIP**: Other options include creating SAS URLs or using Entra ID authentication.
+For simplicity, we’re choosing **Entra ID authentication** in the steps below.

 ### 5. Create Connections to the Blob Storage & AI Search

    a.
-We have multiple ways to achieve this, but the best way is to go to the Management Center in [ai.azure.com] or go to [ml.azure.com] and create connections under **Connected resources**.
+You can do this several ways, but one straightforward method is to go to the **Management Center** at [ai.azure.com](https://ai.azure.com) or [ml.azure.com](https://ml.azure.com) and create connections under **Connected resources**.
 Add a new connection.
    b.
-Add the Azure AI Search as an internal connection.
+Add the **Azure AI Search** as an internal connection.

    c.
-For loading the custom data (if you are not uploading the files/folder directly to the AI Foundry), you can establish the connection as per your use case.
-Since we are time-bound and want to ensure everyone can follow (those with organizational constraints and other Entra ID restrictions), we will use Azure Blob storage:
+For loading custom data (if you haven’t uploaded the files/folder directly to AI Foundry), you can establish the connection as per your needs.
+Since we’re time-bound and want a solution that works for both organizational constraints and typical ID restrictions, we’ll use **Azure Blob storage**:
       1. Click on **+ New connection**.
       2. Select **Blob storage** from the Data sublist.
-      3. Select the subscription ID, storage account, and blob container (the parent container).
+      3. Select the **subscription ID**, **storage account**, and **blob container** (the parent container).

       **Option 4#a**:
-      4. Under authentication method, select **Microsoft Entra ID based**.
+      4. Under **authentication method**, select **Microsoft Entra ID based**.
-      5. Give the connection a name, and save it.
+      5. Provide a connection name and save it.

       **Option 4#b**:
-      4. Under authentication method, select **Credential based**.
+      4. Under **authentication method**, select **Credential based**.
-      5. Under authentication type, select **Account key**, paste the earlier copied storage account key, give the connection a name, and save it.
+      5. Under **authentication type**, select **Account key**.
+Paste in the storage account key you copied earlier, name the connection, and save.

 ![Connection to Blob Storage](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/7b4a95aa515d6cea3bffc4253b32ac0981bb527a/04-AI%20Chatbot/Reference%20Pictures/conn10.png)

 ---

 ### 6. Add the Custom Data to AI Foundry

 a.
-Go to your project in Azure AI Foundry.
+Go to your **project** in **Azure AI Foundry**.
 b.
 Select **Data + Indexes**.
 c.
 Select **+ New Data**.
 d.
-Select the data source from the drop-down (the same connection we created in the previous step).
-It will take a bit, and if everything is right, it will enable the option of **Browse to storage path**.
-If any access issue or key issue is there, it won't enable this option and instead will enable the **Enter storage path manually** only.
-This is a sign to troubleshoot the issue.
+From the drop-down, choose the **data source** corresponding to the connection you created in the previous step.
+If everything is set up correctly, you’ll be able to **Browse to storage path**; if not, you might only see an option to **Enter storage path manually** (this indicates an access or key issue that you'll need to troubleshoot).
 e.
-Select the subfolder inside the main folder and click **Next**.
+Select the **subfolder** inside your main folder and click **Next**.
 f.
-Give the data a name so you can recognize it.
+Give the data a **friendly name** you can recognize.

 ![Data Addition in AI Foundry](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/7b4a95aa515d6cea3bffc4253b32ac0981bb527a/04-AI%20Chatbot/Reference%20Pictures/data11.png)

 g.
-Once created, make sure the data is readable and displayed with the number of files and total size updated.
-In the preview, you can see the files you have uploaded.
+Once created, ensure the data is **readable** and displays the **number of files** and **total size**.
+In the preview window, you should see the files you uploaded.

 h.
-Now we will go ahead and create the Index for the already connected custom data:
+Next, create the **Index** for this newly connected custom data:
 1. Go to **Indexes**.
-2. Click on **+ New Index**.
+2. Click **+ New Index**.
-3. Select the Data Source (we have to select **Data** in AI Foundry since we already established the connection and created the data).
+3. Select the **Data Source** (choose **Data** in AI Foundry since we established the connection and created the data).
-4. Select the data we created in the previous step.
+4. Select the data you created in the previous step.
-5. Select the Index configuration, the AI Search service name, then give the vector index the name you want to give.
-Compute is auto-selected; if you want better performance, you can select a higher-value compute.
+5. **Index configuration**: Choose your **AI Search** service name, then assign a **vector index name** you prefer.
+The compute level might be auto-selected; for better performance, consider a higher compute tier.
-6. Select the AOAI Service connection which got created when we created the project.
+6. Choose the **AOAI Service** connection that was set up when creating the project.
-7. Create vector index.
+7. **Create vector index**.
-8. In the status, you can see that your data ingestion is in progress.
-This process might take several minutes.
-Before proceeding, wait until you see the data source and index name in place of the status.
+8. You’ll see a status indicating your data ingestion is in progress.
+This can take a few minutes or more, depending on the data volume and resource limits.
+Wait until the **status** changes to show your data source and index name instead of “In progress.”

 ![Creating a Vector Index](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/7b4a95aa515d6cea3bffc4253b32ac0981bb527a/04-AI%20Chatbot/Reference%20Pictures/vector12.png)

-> **TIP**: If you're curious about the steps happening on the back end, click on the job details, and it will take you to [https://ml.azure.com](https://ml.azure.com) and show all the jobs and steps it is running for vector indexing.
-This will take a lot of time depending on the number of documents you have and the type of resources and limits you use on all the components involved in this step.
+> **TIP**: If you’re curious about what’s happening behind the scenes, click on the job details to visit [https://ml.azure.com](https://ml.azure.com).
+You can see the jobs and steps running for vector indexing.
+The duration depends on how many documents you have and how your resources are sized.

 ![Vector Indexing Status](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/7b4a95aa515d6cea3bffc4253b32ac0981bb527a/04-AI%20Chatbot/Reference%20Pictures/vector13.png)